Why is Phishing a Threat to Schools?

 For a broader overview of cyber security, visit the Classroom365 Cyber Security for Schools hub.

-What is Phishing?
+What is Phishing in Education?

 Phishing is a type of online scam where attackers try to trick you into:

-• Giving away personal or school information.
+- Giving away personal or sensitive information.

-• Entering your username and password on a fake login page.
+- Entering your username and password on a fake login page.

-• Clicking on unsafe links or opening malicious attachments.
+- Clicking on unsafe links or opening malicious attachments.

 These attacks often arrive via email, but can also come through messaging apps, SMS or fake websites.
 In many cases, phishing is the first step in a broader attack, such as account takeover or ransomware.

-Common examples in schools include:
+Common examples include:

-• Fake login pages asking for your email, username, and password.
+- Fake login pages asking for your email, username, and password.

-• Emails pretending to be from Microsoft, Google, your MIS or your headteacher.
+- Emails pretending to be from Microsoft, Google, your MIS or your headteacher.

-• Messages claiming urgent action is needed, e.g. “Your account will be locked today!”
+- Messages claiming urgent action is needed, e.g. “Your account will be locked today!”

-• Unexpected attachments or links that say “view secure document” or “invoice attached”.
+- Unexpected attachments or links that say “view secure document” or “invoice attached”.

-Phishing is a serious threat in schools – in 2024, 71% of UK secondary schools reported a cyber security breach – because it targets people, not just technology.
+Phishing is a serious threat in education – in 2024, 71% of UK secondary schools reported a cyber security breach – because it targets people, not just technology.
 Busy staff, dealing with full inboxes and tight deadlines, may only need a moment’s distraction to click on the wrong link.

 A successful phishing attack can:

-1. Give attackers access to a staff email or cloud account.
+- Give attackers access to a staff email or cloud account.

-4. Spread malware or ransomware to other devices on the network.
+- Spread malware or ransomware to other devices on the network.

-5. Disrupt teaching, learning and administrative work, sometimes for days.
+- Disrupt teaching, learning and administrative work, sometimes for days.

-Common Phishing Tactics Used Against Schools
+Common Phishing Tactics Used in Education

 Attackers often tailor phishing emails to the education environment.
 Some patterns we regularly see include:

-• Fake IT or support emails – pretending to be “IT Support” or a known provider, asking you to “verify your account” or “install an update”.
+- Fake IT or support emails – pretending to be “IT Support” or a known provider, asking you to “verify your account” or “install an update”.

-• Payroll or HR scams – asking staff to update bank details or view a “payslip”.
+- Payroll or HR scams – asking staff to update bank details or view a “payslip”.

-• Headteacher / SLT impersonation – emails that appear to come from the head or a senior leader, asking for urgent action or confidential information.
+- Headteacher / SLT impersonation – emails that appear to come from the head or a senior leader, asking for urgent action or confidential information.

-• Supplier or invoice scams – fake messages about deliveries, orders or invoices from companies you may recognise.
+- Supplier or invoice scams – fake messages about deliveries, orders or invoices from companies you may recognise.

-• Cloud service impersonation – emails pretending to be from Microsoft 365, Google Workspace, your MIS or safeguarding system.
+- Cloud service impersonation – emails pretending to be from Microsoft 365, Google Workspace, your MIS or safeguarding system.

 The goal is always the same: get you to trust the email, then take an action that benefits the attacker.